 No. Gender stereotypes are traditional norms of looking or behaving in a way that is associated with being male or female and are not linked to sexual orientation or gender identity.
-Most people break gender stereotypes in some way, from men wearing make-up to women playing rugby, from girls playing with cars and boys doing ballet.
+Most people break gender stereotypes in some way.

 At Allsorts, we celebrate diversity and individuality without making assumptions about whether someone is LGBT+.
 After all, everyone is impacted by gender stereotypes no matter if they are LGBT+ or not.

 Allsorts’ community reflects the many ways children, young people and adults feel comfortable to express themselves.
 Gender identity, gender expression, sex and sexual orientation all exist on a spectrum, and every person’s experience of gender and/or sexual orientation will vary.